 Modern scientific research explains that needling the acupuncture points stimulates the nervous system to improve lymphatic and blood circulation.
 It will also promote the release chemicals triggering the body’s natural biofeedback system.
 These chemicals will either help to reduce pain, or release other chemicals and hormones, which effect reproduction, sleep patterns, digestion, heart rate, and mental stability, to name a few.
 The improved energy and biochemical balance produced by acupuncture results in stimulating the body's natural healing, defense regulating mechanisms, and in promoting physical and emotional well-being.

-Acupuncture, is a method of encouraging the body’s innate healing abilities to improve physiological functioning.
+Acupuncture is a method of encouraging the body’s innate healing abilities to improve physiological function.

 Dry needling, also known as Ashi needling, is actually one of the earliest forms of acupuncture.